inclavare-containers/enclave-network-gateway/docs/design_and_implementation.md

 ### Capturing packets

 Currently ENTA supports capturing packets from Host APP with TUN device.
-For ease of illustration, we refer to the ENTA on the APP Client side as the ENTA Client and the ENTA on the APP Server side as the ENTA Server. assume that the dport of TCP packet expected to be captured is 7.
+For ease of illustration, we refer to the ENTA on the APP Client side as the ENTA Client and the ENTA on the APP Server side as the ENTA Server.
+Assume that the dport of TCP packet expected to be captured is 7.

 The capturing approach requires the collaboration of both side.
 1. Both ENTA Client and ENTA Server create TUN devices and initialize the IP addresses as `192.168.0.1/24` and `192.168.0.254/24` respectively.